craigscottuk/markdown-to-speech/README.md

 ## Usage

-1. Place your Markdown file in the project directory and name it `input_text.md`.
+1. Place your Markdown content in the `input_markdown.md` file.

 2. Run the script: